-The word ‘Android’ refers to a robot that has an appearance similar to a human.
-It was coined from the Greek root andr, which means “man”.
+This fact is a little language bonus: the word ‘Android’ refers to a robot that has an appearance similar to a human.
+It comes from the Greek root andr, which means “man”.

 #2.
 Wait – Android Wasn’t for Phones at First?

-According to Andy Rubin, one of the original Android Inc. co-founders, the operating system was essentially built for digital cameras initially.
+According to Andy Rubin, one of the original Android Inc. co-founders, the operating system began as software for digital cameras.

 #3.
 Android was not Google’s company originally!!